mk12/luminosity/STYLE.md

 module Data.Eq ((==)) where
 ```

-The symbols in the export list should generally be in the same order that they are defined in the module or vice versa.
+The order of the symbols in the export list and the order in which they are defined in the module should generally be the same.

 ### List Declarations